VeerajVishnu/Resume_projects/Microsoft AdventureWorks Dashboard/README.md

 ### Dataset
 The dataset is a subset of the Microsoft AdventureWorks Data warehouse.
-I used SQL to clean and transform the relevant information from the Data Warehouse.
+I used SQL to clean and transform the relevant information from the Data Warehouse and form the following data model.

+For Instance, this is the query I used to get relevant facts from the Internet sales fact table:

+This is the SQL Query used to extract the relevant information to form the customer dimensional table.